RiceComp427-Spring2019/comp427-hw1-paranoia-sjtutyx/README.md

   - To save the time, some special quick-pass channels should be opened when the checkpoint is very crowded.
   - Screening machine cannot check all the potential threats.
 If necessary, TSA needs to check the passenger's personal belongs manually.
 - Assets:
-  - The safety for the public environment of airport including public facilities, airport property, aircraft.
+  - Safety for the public environment of airport including public facilities, airport property, aircraft.
 No acts of terrorism, sabotage and threat to life should be allowed.
-  - The safety of passenger body and personal belongings.
+  - Safety of passenger body and personal belongings.
 The screen machine should do no damage to passenger's baggage.
 The body scanner should pose no threat to the health of the passenger.
-  - The privacy of the passenger including the content in passenger's personal baggage, passenger-specific images, flight number etc.
+  - Privacy of the passenger including the content in passenger's personal baggage, passenger-specific images, flight number etc.
-  - The precious time of passenger.
+  - Precious time of passenger.
 The TSA should ensure the checking time won't be too long, otherwise passenger may miss the flight.

 - Threats:
   - Metallic and non-metallic threats, including weapons and explosives